essentialkaos/bibop/COOKBOOK.md

 ##### `directory`

-Checks if given target is directory.
+Check if given target is directory.

 **Syntax:** `directory <path>`